Ceratophyllum demersum: Identification

-Rigid hornwort can be easily confused with soft hornwort (Ceratophyllum submersum), especially when there is young growth with less stiff leaves.
-A key feature to look out for is the number of times a leaf is branched: the leaves are only forked once or twice, rather than three to four times in soft hornwort.
+Rigid coontails can be easily confused with soft coontails (Ceratophyllum submersum), especially when there is young growth with less stiff leaves.
+A key feature to look out for is the number of times a leaf is branched: the leaves are only forked once or twice, rather than three to four times in soft coontails.
 They are also rather more roughly toothed.

-The leaves are forked only twice in rigid hornwort.
+The leaves are forked only twice in rigid coontails.

 Distribution and habitat

 Ceratophyllum demersum grows in lakes, ponds, and quiet streams with summer water temperatures of 15–30 °C and a rich nutrient status.
 In North America, it occurs in the entire US and Canada, except Newfoundland.
 In Europe, it has been reported as far north as at a latitude of 66 degrees in Norway.
 Other reported occurrences include China, Siberia (at 66 degrees North), Burkina Faso and in the Volta River in Ghana (Africa), Vietnam, and New Zealand (introduced).
 Ceratophyllum demersum grows in still or very slow-moving water.